 If a bird, or animal not-susceptible to rabies, is really injured, consider contacting a licensed wildlife rehabilitator.
 These individuals are trained to care for sick, injured or, in some cases, orphaned wildlife.
 Many rehabilitators specialize in caring for certain types of wildlife.

 Before the state issues a wildlife rehabilitation permit, applicants must pass a test administered by the state and undergo an inspection of his or her facilities to ensure that it meets state standards.

 Rehabilitators are unable to pick up injured wildlife, but they will provide advice on the best procedures for safely collecting the animal and will offer directions to their facility.
 Veterinarians are legally allowed to provide emergency service for injured wildlife, and some veterinarians are also rehabilitators.

-Please note: Most wildlife rehabilitators are volunteers who do this in their spare time.
-It may be difficult to reach one immediately and they receive no compensation for their work.
+→ Please Note: Most wildlife rehabilitators are volunteers who do this in their spare time, so it may be difficult to reach one immediately.
+They receive no compensation for their work.

 Contact a Rehabilitator

 The Massachusetts Division of Fisheries and Wildlife (MassWildlife) maintains a list of wildlife rehabilitators by region.

 The Massachusetts Environmental Police (800-632-8075) will sometimes pick up an injured hawk, falcon, or owl and transport it to a rehabilitator.